fitzgerald-lab/Capsule-sponge-supernatant/README.md

 ## Overview of Notebook Contents

-The Jupyter notebook provided in this repository (`MLClassification_exploratory.ipynb`) was used during the study to:
+The Jupyter notebook provided in this repository (`Manuscript_Figures.ipynb`) was used during the study to:

-- Train and compare multiple clinically appropriate classification models
-  (logistic regression, random forest, XGBoost, LightGBM)
+- Train a diagnostic log1p logistic regression model
-- Perform cross-validated evaluation of biomarker panels
+- Perform cross-validated two-protein biomarker panel across independent prospective cohorts
-- Generate visualization outputs corresponding to **Figures 3, 4, and 5** of the manuscript, including:
+- Generate visualization outputs corresponding to **Figures 3 and 4** of the manuscript, including:
   - Cross-validated ROC curves
-  - Summary performance metrics across models
+  - Summary protein concentrations across cohorts
   - Feature contribution and interpretability analyses (SHAP)
+  - Model's confidence intervals and accuracy in predicting clinical outcome

 This notebook reflects the exploratory and comparative phase of model development used to inform figure generation and model selection.